hcsaba1982/MS/foundation/4.3-policy-calico-part3/README.md

 #### 4.3.3.2.
 Create Network Policy for Hosts

 Lets create a host endpoint policies for the kubernetes master node to provide an example on how calico can enforce the security on those.
 But first, we must know Calico implements a failsafe polciy to avoid locking down an environment by mistake, this is done through the Felix Configuration.
-As an example, we will remove the etcd, and ssh ports from the failsafe list, and then apply a polciy to allow only the SSH access, as we have a single master in our cluster, so no there is no need to expose etcd port 2379.
+As an example, we will remove the etcd, and ssh ports from the failsafe list, and then apply a polciy to allow only the SSH access, as we have a single master in our cluster, so there is no need to expose etcd port 2379.
 Let's check our current felix configuration:

 ```
 $ calicoctl get felixconfig default -o yaml --export